cwi-swat/sle-rug/index.md

 - Week 7: Transformation (Chapters 5 & 12)
 - Week 8: Wrap up & grading of lab starts

-Exam: *Friday 25th of January*, 14:00-17:00

-Re-examination: *Monday 25th of February*, 19:00–22:00

 ### Lab

 Fork the [sle-rug](https://github.com/cwi-swat/sle-rug) repository, import the Eclipse project in the root directory, and see the provided modules in `src` for detailed instructions for the exercises from week 2 on.

-Notes about hack your javascript:

-- If you get the error "annotation Hyperlinks has been declared before...", remove ",str" from `rel[loc, loc, str]`, and remove ", x" from the *first* occurance of `<u, d, x>` where you find it in the module `javascript::Plugin`.

-- Start console and do `import javascript::Plugin;` and then `main()`.

-NB: the transformations are run after *saving* an SJS file.
-Open the associated HTML files to see the result.

 - Week 1: Install the *unstable* [Rascal Eclipse Plugin](https://www.rascal-mpl.org/start/); so use the following update URL [https://update.rascal-mpl.org/unstable/](https://update.rascal-mpl.org/unstable/).
-Do the [Hack your Javascript](https://github.com/cwi-swat/hack-your-javascript) tutorial.
+Do the [Rascal Introduction Tutorial](https://github.com/cwi-swat/rascal-wax-on-wax-off).
 - Week 2: Concrete syntax of QL using Rascal's grammar formalism (module `Syntax`)
 - Week 3: Abstract syntax and name analysis of QL (modules `AST`, `CST2AST` and `Resolve`)
 - Week 4: Type checker for QL (module `Check`)